mike-liuliu/An-alternative-implementation-of-silhouette-coefficient/README.md

-An alternative implementation of silhouette coefficient.
+An alternative implementation of silhouette score.